ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/html/_sources/SetsAndMaps.rst.txt

 Between X and Y: Sorted Sets and Maps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Consider the final example problem:

-Consider our problem: Given a list of all Swedish towns and their
+* Given a list of all Swedish towns and their populations, find
-populations, find the towns whose population is between 1,000 and 2,000.
+  the towns whose population is between 1,000 and 2,000.

 One way to solve this problem would be to use a multimap.
 The key
 would be a population number, and the values would be all towns having
 that population.
 Then we could find the required towns by making a